icepoint666/daily-thoughts-or-notes/Daily Thoughts+Notes Mar-2019[3].md

 **Nothing But the Intuition!** ♐

-## 论文 A Style-Based Generator Architecture for Generative Adversarial Networks 精读
+## 论文 A Style-Based Generator Architecture for Generative Adversarial Networks (StyleGAN) 精读

 ### 1.